gu, is a command-line utility used to install and manage

 To rebuild and refresh the native binaries, use the following command:

 GraalVM Updater Commands Overview

-There is a command-line help available by running
+Command-line help is available by running

-gu <command> -h to get help specific for the particular command, for example,
+gu <command> -h to get help specific for the particular command.
+For example,

 gu install -h.

 GraalVM Updater usage options:

 gu info [-cClLnprstuvV] <param>: print the information about specific component (from file, URL, or catalog)